 1. Set the foundation for optimal gut and overall health by taking a high-quality, multi-strain probiotic supplement like Hyperbiotics Better Body that provides billions of viable organisms deep into your gut to start supporting your health.

-2. Focus on a whole-food diet brimming with organic, plant-based foods (aim to make these 70-80% of your diet) and prebiotics to nourish both you and your mighty microbes.
+2. Focus on a whole-food diet brimming with organic, plant-based foods (aim to make these 70-80% of your diet) and prebiotics to nourish both you and your mighty microbes, and include an organic prebiotic powder supplement for a real fiber boost.

 3. Include 4-5 servings of healthy fats every single day—a serving is equal to a tablespoon of oil, four ounces of fish protein, or a handful of seeds or nuts.